NSWPF MENTAL HEALTH INTERVENTION TEAM

 I again commend the excellent work being performed by the MHIT and recommend them to you as a valuable source of information, expertise and liaison within the mental health and suicide prevention space in NSW.

 Corporate Spokesperson - Mental Health

-As a result of a study of best practices across the world, the MHIT formed its basis on the Crisis Intervention Team concept which bears its origin in Memphis, USA.
-The Memphis Crisis Intervention Team model was modified to meet the needs and operating environment of the NSW Police Force and a partnership was formed with key stakeholders such as NSW Health and other agencies in order to achieve its objectives.
+The Mental Health Intervention Team (MHIT) commenced within the NSW Police Force as a two year pilot program in July, 2007.
+Following a study of best practice across the world with regards to Policing and mental health, the MHIT formed its basis on the Crisis Intervention Team (CIT) concept which bears its origin in Memphis, Tennessee.
+The Memphis Crisis Intervention Team model was modified to meet the needs and operating environment of the NSW Police Force, and a partnership was formed with key stakeholders such as NSW Health, the Schizophrenia Fellowship and other agencies in order to achieve its objectives.

-NSW Health supported the pilot program by funding the secondment of a senior mental health clinician to provide advice on the overall program design, content expertise with regards to the development of an MHIT training package for frontline police and to provide organisational linkage between the MHIT and the health setting service providers.
+NSW Health supported the MHIT program by funding the secondment of a senior mental health clinician to provide advice on the overall program design, content expertise with regards to the development of an MHIT training package for frontline police and to provide clinical expertise and organisational linkage between the MHIT and the health setting service providers.
 Charles Sturt University was engaged by the NSWPF to independently evaluate the MHIT, through its Centre for Inland Health, the school of Policing Studies and the Australian Graduate School of Policing.